-The proposal would negatively impact borrowers, businesses, and the capital markets.
-The proposal would raise capital requirements (in excess of 25% for some institutions), limiting the availability and increasing the costs of bank products and services including:
+The proposal would have negatively affected borrowers, businesses, and the capital markets.
+The proposal would have raised capital requirements (in excess of 25% for some institutions), limiting the availability and increasing the costs of bank products and services including:

 - Negatively impacting housing finance and homeownership, particularly for first-time or low-income home buyers who often have high loan-to-value ratios. - Negatively impacting farmers, ranchers, and other agricultural end-users who hedge commodity price risks with banks. - Negatively impacting small businesses because the proposal favors larger companies that have access to capital markets.